Jesus of Nazareth! His life is so significant, it divides our entire record of human history into two eras; before and after Christ.

 Today many millions around the world follow him and his teaching.
 Francis of Assisi, and Mother Theresa, Tolstoy and Dostoyevsky, Mahatma Gandhi and Martin Luther King Jnr, Nelson Mandela and Desmond Tutu were all profoundly influenced by him.
 Many of Jesus’ sayings, and events and people from his life, have become part of our every-day language.
 (For example; the Good Samaritan, the prodigal son, “go the extra mile”, “greater love”, “wolf in sheep’s clothing,” Lazarus, Judas, and Doubting Thomas.)

-In the 2021 Australian census, 44% of Australians identified as being Christian.
-The principles derived from his teaching underlie our society, institutions and culture.
-Our social service, health and education sectors would collapse without the massive contribution of Christian based organisations.
+In Australia, our social service, health and education sectors would collapse without the massive contribution of Christian based organisations.

 Today, it is easy to study the actual words of Jesus translated into modern English, or in any other language.
 His words are down-to-earth, and speak to the issues of today.